adaapp/testing-dec2021-team1/README.md

 ## Google Forms
 ### A/B Testing Form

 To decide upon the most appropriate design we will be using A/B testing.
 This is a method where two versions of the webpage are taken to compare against one another and then determine which one performs better and has a more appropriate design for our converter.
-We will do this through the google form we created below and sent out to the rest of our cohort.
+We will do this through the google form we created below and sent out to the rest of our cohort as it would be a website they might use for a coding project so we thought it would be the right audience to target.

 The most popular will be the nearest to the final design; feedback will be taken to improve our webpage to be the most functional, beneficial and appropriate design.